Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 ~~~~~

 -   Add a GitHub label describing which component of Alluxio your change falls under.
 If you're
-    unsure, pick whichever component you think fits best, and the maintainer of the component
+    unsure, pick whichever component you modified the most (components correspond with root-level
-    will relabel the pull request if necessary.
+    directories).

 -   In the description field of the pull request, please include a link to the JIRA ticket.